gallegi/gallegi/README.md

 > I build machine learning models and their applications

 Hallo! 👋 I view the world as a stochastic process.
 Uncertainty is the only thing that is unchanged in this fast-changing world.
-I love building machine learning models to catch the signal from the noise.
+I love building machine learning models to catch the signal from data.
 Large language models and vision language models are my favorite toys.
 Their ability to generalize always amazes me.
 I also believe in the future of democratizing AI.
 That's why I build open-source tools to make AI more accessible, more useful and intuitive to everyone.

 ### 🎯 About me